 Google in concert with the W3C Web Performance Working Group have put forth Largest Contentful Paint which looks at when the largest image or text block is visible as a more accurate measurement.
 This measurement is relative to when the page first started loading.

 It is important to bear this in mind as you are laying out a page with text and image.
 The browser may initially just render the text.
-At this point a LCP entry is logged an element like a <p>
+At this point a LCP entry is logged an element like a <p> or <h1> element.
+Once the hero image finishes loading, a second LCP entry would be created reference the image.

-Need Help with Core Web Vitals?
+Need help with Core Web Vitals?

 We’re here for you